 Workwear Outfitters: Leader In Workwear Apparel & Footwear Begins New Era As Stand-Alone Company

-NASHVILLE, Tenn., June 29, 2021 /PRNewswire/ -- Workwear Outfitter ™, formerly VF Workwear, completed its sale to Redwood Capital Investments, LLC.
+NASHVILLE, Tenn., June 29, 2021 /PRNewswire/ -- Workwear Outfitters ™, formerly VF Workwear, completed its sale to Redwood Capital Investments, LLC.

 We champion and empower workers who make our world work better.